-communication process.
-For example, iprotocolA f a form of discovery is operated by the personal device prior to the start of a session (identified and marked by a formal frame exchange), the personal device be allowed to operate this discovery using a different identifier than that used for the actual session, unless the discovery is part of the session establishment and mandates an identity between the discoverer and the client device initiating the session.
-When such identifier is necessary, protocol designers may consider including a privacy section in the standard that indicates the extend of the exposure.
+f a form of discovery is operated by the personal device prior to the start of a session (identified and marked by a formal frame exchange), the personal device should be allowed to operate this discovery using a different identifier than that used for the actual session, unless the discovery is part of the session establishment and mandates an identity between the discoverer and the client device initiating the session.
+When such an identifier is necessary, protocol designers might consider including a privacy section in the standard that indicates the extent of the exposure.

+8.3.2 Keepalives and probes

-A protocol not mandate that a personal device should send messages identical in nature (such as
+A protocol should not mandate that a personal device should send messages identical in nature (such as

-keepalives or probes), at regular or predictable intervals, if these messages contain a unique identifier for the personal device.
-When such messages are required, randomness of periodicity be allowedmay.
-When randomness of periodicity is not possible, the personal device be allowed to obfuscate its unique identity, for example by using changing locally administered address from one period to the next.
+keepalives or probes), at regular or predictable intervals, especially if these messages contain a unique identifier, or identifiers that when sequentially considered amount to a unique identifier (i.e. traffic analysis), for the personal device.
+When such messages are required, randomness of periodicity might be considered.
+When randomness of periodicity is not possible, the personal device should be allowed to obfuscate its identifiers, for example by changing a locally administered address from one period to the next.

+8.3.3 Partial obfuscation

-Some messages may not need emitter or receiver identification beyond the single message exchange (e.g. IEEE 802.11 Probe Request and Probe Response Exchange).
-In that case, partial or complete obfuscation of one or both sides real identity may be permitted.
-When information about a service is queried, it may be possible to only provide identification of the side offering the service.
-Some other messages (e.g. keepalive) may require a persistent identification.
-In that case, identification may only be needed for the duration of the period during which a specific service is maintained. . possible be may specific to the service exchange cationIdentifi
+Some messages might not need emitter or receiver identifiers beyond the single message exchange (e.g. IEEE 802.11 Probe Request and Probe Response Exchange).
+In that case, partial or complete obfuscation of one or both sides real identity might be permitted.
+When information about a service is queried, it might be possible to provide identification of the side offering the service.
+Some other messages (e.g. keepalive) might require persistent identifiers.
+In that case, identification might only be needed for the duration of the period during which a specific service is maintained.

+8.3.4 Identifier storage

-When the service is not needed anymore, deletion of identifiers be possible.
-Similarly,
+When a service is not needed anymore, deletion of identifiers should be possible.

-consideration can be made about the persistence of the identifier storage.
-Identifiers may not need to be
+Identifiers might not need to be

 stored, even during the period of validity of the service provided.
-Consideration should also be made about the location of identifier storage.
-It is recommended to limit the identifier storage strictly to the devices making direct use of those identifiers.
+Consideration should be made about the location of identifier storage when implementing the specification.

+8.3.5 Correlation

-A protocol would not mandate that a personal device should send messages exposing a list of characteristics that may be used to identify the personal device, if the list is not explicitly designed for this purpose.
-For example, when a list of common optional features need to be agreed upon between the infrastructure device and the personal device, the infrastructure device can initiate the listing of supported features, and the personal device can be allowed to choose from that list.
-The personal device would not be mandated to first expose which optional features it supports, as this exposure may allow to easily distinguish between personal devices connecting to the same infrastructure device.
+A protocol should not mandate that a personal device sends messages exposing a list of characteristics that might be used to identify the personal device, if the list is not explicitly designed for this purpose.
+For example, when a list of common optional features need to be agreed upon between the respondent device and the personal device, the respondent device can initiate the listing of supported features, and the personal device can be allowed to choose from that list.
+The personal device would not be mandated to expose which optional features it supports beyond those made accessible to it by the respondent device, as this exposure might allow distinguishing between personal devices connecting to the same respondent device.

-PII utilization recommendations

-be associated to a personal device. may be limited whenever possible, especially if the identifier mayIt is recommended to protocol designers to consider the impact of unique identifier collection.
-Such collection